-The content of the book is mostly composed of information already published by the author over the years in form of blog posts, youtube videos or podcasts.
+The content of the book is mostly composed of information already published by the author over the years in the form of blog posts, YouTube videos or podcasts.
 It is not a bad thing as it is useful to have a compilation instead of hunting for individual posts.
-However, the whole book is littered with dozens and dozens of external links, which in a vast majority of cases points to blog posts, videos, and other products of the author.
-It is mostly useful but it feels like the whole book is just a promotion of the author’s other products.
+However, the whole book is littered with dozens and dozens of external links, which in a vast majority of cases point to blog posts, videos, and other products of the author.
+It is mostly useful, but it feels like the whole book is just a promotion of the author's other products.
 But it is acceptable given the low price of the book and the facts that the linked resources are relevant to the topics discussed.

 Overall I think it is a good book, especially for the price of the electronic version and I can recommend it.

 - Buy the book on Amazon

 - Audiobook version on Audible, narrated by the author